tomyuan520/plugins/README.md

 Checkout our [Documentation](https://asphyxia-core.github.io/typedoc/) and maybe consider join our [Discord](https://discord.gg/3TW3BDm) server.
 Make sure to familiar yourself with at least XML and Typescript/Javascript.

 Note that you should run `npm install` to install typing for node and lodash, and launch CORE using `--dev` arguments to enable console log and typechecking when using typescript.

+## Extra

+This fork contains Jubeat's plugin only.